noor367/ai-test-generator/README.md

 # AI Test Generators
 A simple project to leverage the use of AI chatbot APIs for a focused generation of tests.

 The scripts are very basic as an introductory approach to using AI APIs.
+They currently just use a user story defined in the main function to form the prompt.

 Example output: